 Ad fraud operators can use a number of methods to pack as many ads into their website real estate as possible.
 Common methods include:

-These are methods where each organic/genuine click is amplified by the software so it seems like there are multiple clicks on the hidden ads.
+These are methods where the software amplifies each organic/genuine click, so it seems like there are multiple clicks on the hidden ads.

 Read more about forms of app malware and ad fraud here.

 Some websites don’t even bother to host the ads or mess about with web traffic.
 Instead, they use an existing publisher ID to falsify records of ad placements.